zli2014/zli2014.github.io/README.md

   *  I am currently working on the translation of the book ‘TensorFlow for Machine Intelligence’.
 Translated chapters have been published to [my blog](http://www.jianshu.com/nb/9303991).

 -  **Participation in the development of APPs and Web based Applications**
   1. Key developer of healthy EHome APP, which is published in [android market](http://sj.qq.com/myapp/detail.htm?apkName=com.zzu.ehome.main.ehome ).
   2. Developer of Zhengzhou City resource exchange information platform.

 # Research Interests
 ---

 - Deep learning applications for mobile terminals
-- Medical data analysis in Machine Learning
+- Medical data analysis by Machine Learning
 - Research on the Application of deep learning algorithms in Industry
 - Optimize the performance of deep learning algorithms
+- HPC(High Perfermence Compute)

 # Professional Skills
 - **Proficient in literature review, computer programming and normal laboratory technologies.**